Freedom From Religion

 Over the course of his 20 year ministry, Matt served as an evangelist, a Bible teacher, and for twelve years as the pastor of two different churches.
 In 2009, he reluctantly began to admit to himself that his religion failed to address or explain real world issues and problems.

 Today, Matt is a professing atheist and a humanist.
-He is a member of The Clergy Project, coordinates the local Recovering from Religion program, and serves on the board of the Triangle Freethought Society.
+He is a member of The Clergy Project and serves on the board of the Triangle Freethought Society.
 In his spare time Matt manages a private lending group servicing the construction industry.

 • Max Nielson, winner of FFRF’s 2012 Thomas Jefferson Student Activist Award, is one of 3 plaintiffs in FFRF’s lawsuit over unconstitutional graduation prayer at Irmo High School, S.C., and school board prayer.
 He’s founded a chapter of the Secular Student Alliance at the College of Charleson.
 He interned last summer as social media manger of the Secular Coalition and remains a volunteer social media manager.